sujee/mongodb-atlas-vector-search/lab-2-vector-search-openai/README.md

 - ✅ The `embedded_movies` collection is already loaded into Atlas
 - ✅ The collection already has an embedding attribute populated using OpenAI embeddings
-- 👉 We will encode our query using OpenAI API call, and send the query to Atlas.
+- 👉 We will encode our query using OpenAI embedding call, and send the query to Atlas.
 And get results back

 ## Movie Data